 2C3H8 + 9O2 → 4CO2 + 2CO + 8H2O + heat

 C3H8 + 2O2 → 3C + 4H2O + heat

-The vaporizing liquid of propane may cause gangrene.
-It may cause dizziness if the concentration in air is greater than 10% and higher dose causes asphyxiation.
+The vaporising liquid of propane may cause gangrene.
+It may cause dizziness if the concentration in air is greater than 10% and a higher dose causes asphyxiation.
 When heated it causes an explosion of containers.
 Its vapours are heavier when compared to air.
 This compound is extremely flammable.